 - In your Harness Application, click Services.
 To create a Harness Application, see Application Components.

 - Click Add Service.
-The Add Services dialog appears.
+The Add Services settings appear.

 - In Name, enter a name for your Service.
-We are going to build a ToDo List app and package it in a WAR file, so we will name the Service ToDo List WAR.
+In this example, ToDo List WAR is used because ToDo List app is built and packaged it in a WAR file.

-- In Deployment Type, we will select Secure Shell (SSH).
+- In Deployment Type, select Secure Shell (SSH).

-- In Artifact Type, we will select Web Archive (WAR).
+- In Artifact Type, select Web Archive (WAR).

-- In Application Stack, we will select Standard Tomcat 8.
+- In Application Stack, select Standard Tomcat 8.

 The new Service is created.
-As you can see there are several installation and start scripts added by default.
-When your application is deployed, these scripts are run on the target host(s).
+There are several installations and start scripts added by default.
+When your application is deployed, these scripts run on the target host(s).

-The Artifact Source defines where the Artifact Collection step will look for the built artifact during the Build Workflow.
+The Artifact Source defines where the Artifact Collection step looks for the built artifact during the Build Workflow.
 Also, the Service is used in the Deploy Workflow to install the artifact on the target host(s).

-To add an Artifact Source, do the following:
+To add an Artifact Source, perform the following steps:

 - In your Service, click Add Artifact Source, and select Jenkins.
-The Jenkins dialog appears.
+The Jenkins settings appear.

 - In Source Server, select the Jenkins Artifact Server you set up in Harness Account Setup.
-Once you select the Source Server, the Job Name field will load all of the Jenkins jobs from the Source Server.
+Once you select the Source Server, the Job Name field loads all of the Jenkins jobs from the Source Server.

 - In Job Name, select the job you want to run to build your artifact.
 Harness also supports Jenkins Multibranch Pipelines.